Cascading

 $order = new OrderEntity();

-$entityManager->persist($order); // Items are automatically persisted
+$entityManager->persist($order); // items are persisted automatically

 $entityManager->flush();